 How quickly barbiturates act and how long their effects last can vary.
 They can be classified as ultra short-, short-, intermediate-, and long-acting.
 When people take barbiturates by mouth, their effects begin within 30 minutes of swallowing and last from 4 to 16 hours.

-Barbiturates (mainly phenobarbital) are occasionally used by doctors to treat the
+Barbiturates (mainly phenobarbital) are occasionally used by doctors to treat the following conditions:

 - seizure disorder (epilepsy)